Everyone in your organisation can write, right?

 First a clarification of what we don’t do.
 Central Editing does not provide copywriting services.
 If you need copy written from scratch then please look elsewhere.
 There are many talented copywriters who will respond to your brief with persuasive marketing copy or well-researched articles or blog posts but that is not the type of writing we offer.

 What we do

-Our expertise is in rewriting – in taking your words (the raw material) and reshaping them, where appropriate, to ensure the text is ‘fit for purpose’.
-For a publication or document this means that the text uses language suited to the intended audience that fulfils the goal of the document – whether that be to inform, explain, persuade, evaluate, explore, analyse, interpret, express an opinion or propose a solution.
+Our expertise is in rewriting – in taking your words (the raw material) and reshaping them to ensure the text is ‘fit for purpose’.
+For a publication or report this means that the text uses language that speaks to the intended audience in a way that fulfils the goal of the document – whether that be to inform, explain, persuade, evaluate, explore, analyse, interpret, express an opinion or propose a solution.

 We bring a fresh perspective and objectivity in evaluating the effectiveness of your text – and in identifying where it can be improved.

 Good question.
 There’s a blurry line between the two.
 Structural editing (where content is rearranged and reworked to improve the flow of ideas) can certainly be viewed as ‘rewriting’.
 Some aspects of copyediting, such as fixing awkward syntax or amending verbose or jargon-filled sentences, also involve rewriting.
 And some situations clearly require a rewrite to achieve communication goals.
 For example: